Who We Are

 Co-Founder, Executive Director

-Taina founded Initiate Justice with her husband Richard Vargas-Edmond in September 2016 with the intention of activating the political power of people directly impacted by mass incarceration.
+Taina Vargas-Edmond co-founded Initiate Justice with her husband Richard Vargas-Edmond in September 2016 with the intention of activating the political power of people directly impacted by mass incarceration.
 Prior to creating Initiate Justice, she had a demonstrated track record of successful organizing and policy advocacy as the Statewide Advocacy Coordinator with Essie Justice Group, State Campaigner with the Ella Baker Center for Human Rights, and as a Field Representative for the California State Assembly.
-She has a master of Arts Degree in Diplomacy and International Relations from Seton Hall University and a Bachelor of Arts Degree in Political Science from California State University, Northridge.
+She has a Master of Arts Degree in Diplomacy and International Relations from Seton Hall University, and a Bachelor of Arts Degree in Political Science from California State University, Northridge.

 Co-Founder, Director of Inside Organizing

 Richard Edmond Vargas co-founded Initiate Justice with his wife, Taina Vargas-Edmond, in 2016 while serving 10 years in California state prison.
-Also, while incarcerated, he founded Success Stories, a program that helps young men in prison challenge patriarchy to better achieve their goals, which was the subject of CNN’s documentary “The Feminist on Cellblock Y.” He holds a Bachelor’s degree in Business Management from Adams State University, and raps and produces music under the name Richie Reseda and is launching Question Culture, a social impact media company, upon release from prison in 2018.
+While incarcerated, he founded Success Stories, a program that helps young men in prison challenge patriarchy to better achieve their goals, which was the subject of CNN’s documentary “The Feminist on Cellblock Y.” He holds a Bachelor’s degree in Business Management from Adams State University, and raps and produces music under the name Richie Reseda through his social impact record label, Question Culture.
+He was released from prison after serving 7 years in July, 2018.